Guān Yǔ appellation Yúncháng, original appellation Chángshēng, was a Hédōng Xiè man. He went into exile to Zhuō prefecture.

 Twenty-fourth year , Xiān-zhǔ became King of Hànzhōng, and promoted Yǔ to General of the Front with Acting Staff and Battle-Ax.
 That year, Yǔ led his armies to attack Cáo Rén at Fán.
 Excellency Cáo sent Yú Jīn to assist Rén.

 Autumn, heavy unceasing rain.
 The Hàn river flooded, and the seven armies Jīn commanded were all destroyed [by the flood].
 Jīn surrendered to Yǔ, and Yǔ also beheaded General Páng Dé.
-Among the bandit armies of Liáng, Jiá, and Lùhún, some from afar received seals and titles from Yǔ and became his allies, so that Yǔ’s power shook the heartland.
+Among the bandit armies of Liáng, Jiá, and Lùhún, some from afar received seals and titles from Yǔ and became his allies, so that Yǔ’s power shook the central plains.
 Excellency Cáo discussed moving the capital from Xǔ to avoid this threat, but Sīmǎ [Yì] Xuān-wáng and Jiǎng Jì believed: “Guān Yǔ achieving his ambition is something Sūn Quán certainly will not accept.
 We can send someone to urge Quán to attack from the rear, dividing the south of the Jiāng to reward Quán, and in this way the siege of Fán will be resolved.”
 Excellency Cáo followed this.

 Before this, Quán had sent an envoy to ask for Yǔ’s daughter to wed his son, but Yǔ had shouted at and insulted the envoy and would not agree to the marriage, and Quán was greatly angered.
 (1)